 When you sustain an injury on the job, you are usually entitled to workers’ comp benefits from the state.
 Let’s take a look at how much you can get and the kinds of benefits you can receive.

-Weekly Workers’ Comp Benefits
+Weekly Workers’ Compensation Benefits

 Temporary disabilities mean that the injuries are still expected to improve and that the employee is still recovering.
 Permanent disabilities, also known as the point of maximum medical improvement, mean that the injury is not expected to get any better, even if the employee cannot ever fully recover.